Lifespan Guide UK

 The real question is not only how many years a tumble dryer lasts.
 It is whether it still makes sense for your home as those years pass.

 Two dryers bought at the same time can age very differently.
-One may still feel like a sensible everyday appliance years later, while the other may start becoming noisy, expensive to run or frustrating to use much earlier.
+One may still feel like a sensible everyday appliance years later, while another may become noisy, slow, expensive to run or unreliable much earlier.

 What usually affects tumble dryer lifespan?